Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Fluorescence imaging with the CAM

-For the above strategy to succeed we first need to eliminate the linear net radiative force on the atoms by the excitation beam.
-This beam is resonant with the 421-nm Dy transition, with an intensity $\textgreater 100I_{421}$, and its focus at the atom position is $\diameter 100\mu$m.
-The tight focus avoids clipping from the front face of the QGM.
-This beam is practically co-propagating with the $y^{\prime}$ lattice, making a $3^{\circ}$ angle with it, and will therefore tilt the lattice potential along this direction.
-As an example, the needed lattice depth for 532-nm lattice to contain the atoms against this tilt, if retro-reflection was not used, is $V_{min}=\hbar k_{421}\Gamma_{421}/2k_{532}\sim 1.9$mK.
-Here $k_{421}$ and $k_{532}$ are the wave-vectors of the excitation and lattice light at 421nm and 532nm respectively.
+For the above strategy to succeed we first need to eliminate the linear net radiative force on the atoms by a pair of counter-propagating excitation beams.
+Each beam is resonant with the 421-nm Dy transition, with an intensity $>100I_{421}$, and its focus at the atom position is $\diameter 150~\mu$m.
+The tight focus avoids clipping from the front face of the CAM.
+The pair is practically co-propagating with the $y^{\prime}$ lattice, making only a $3^{\circ}$ angle with it, which allows us to deviate the excitation beams from the lattice light after the cloud.
+However, this will tilt the lattice potential along this direction.
+As an example, the needed lattice depth for a 532-nm lattice to contain the atoms against this tilt, if a single beam was used, is $V_{min}=\hbar k_{421}\Gamma_{421}/2k_{532}\sim 1.9$~mK.
+Here $k_{421}$ and $k_{532}$ are the wave-vectors of the excitation and lattice light at 421~nm and 532~nm, respectively.
 This is rather substantial given the power available for our lattices.
-The small angle of $3^{\circ}$ allows us to deviate the excitation beam from the lattice light after the cloud and retro-reflected it back onto it with an orthogonal polarization and an identical beam parameters.
+Currently we strobe each beam with 0.5-$\mu$s long pulses, ensuring the counter-propagating pulse trains are out of phase~\cite{Bergschneider2018, Su2024}.
+The strobing is implemented by a two-channel arbitrary waveform generator (Keysight 33509B) activating two independent AOMs, gating the light of each addressing beam.
+The tight beam focusing at the AOM crystal allows pulses as short as $0.1~\mu$s.

-To assure a good overlap with the original illuminating beams, we utilize fluorescence imaging transversely to the QGM using Camera 2.
-We first block the retro-reflected beam and provide a single excitation pulse of $50\mu$s.
-The fluorescence image resembles a cone aligned in the direction of the excitation beam, formed by atoms being accelerated along its $k_{421}$ wave-vector (Fig. \ref{beam_compensation}a).
-We then carefully align the retro-reflected beam until we see no offset in the original position of the cloud (Fig. \ref{beam_compensation}b).
+To assure a good overlap with the original illuminating beams, we utilize fluorescence imaging transversely to the CAM using camera 2.
+We first block one of the beams and provide a single excitation pulse of $50~\mu$s.
+The fluorescence image resembles a cone aligned in the direction of the excitation beam, formed by atoms being accelerated along its $k_{421}$ wave-vector (Fig.~\ref{beam_compensation}a).
+We then carefully align the second beam until we see no offset in the original position of the cloud (Fig.~\ref{beam_compensation}b).
 The leftover heating during the excitation is due to diffusion.
-The expected heating rate due to momentum kicks of absorption and emission is $dT/dt=\Gamma_{421}\hbar^2k_{421}^2/2k_Bm_{\rm Dy}=67\mu$K/$\mu$s.
+The expected heating rate due to momentum kicks of absorption and emission is $dT/dt=\Gamma_{421}\hbar^2k_{421}^2/2k_Bm_{\rm Dy}=67~\mu$K/$\mu$s.